tskit-dev/msprime/docs/file-format.rst

         id	position	ancestral_state
         0	0.1	        0

-    The ``id`` is not stored directly, but is implied by its index in the site table.
+    As with nodes, the ``id`` is not stored directly, but is implied by its index in the site table.

 To allow for efficent algorithms, it is required that